 In Soft AP mode, the adapter will work as an AP.
+This function is available in Windows 7 and Windows 8.

-Suppose that only one computer in your house can access the Internet for various reasons like only one WLAN port is available on your wired broadband Router, however, other wireless-capable devices also want to share the Internet.
+Suppose that only one computer in your house can access the Internet for various reasons like only one LAN port is available on your wired broadband Router, however, other wireless-capable devices also want to share the Internet.
 Then the adapter can be configured as an AP under the Soft AP mode, saving you the trouble of having to get a separate access point or a Router.